-With regard to institutional financial assistance, the following common requirements have been established for all students enrolled in the Graduate Program:
+The University established the following common requirements for all students enrolled in Graduate Programs:

 - All scholarships are applied directly to a student’s account.
 No cash distributions are made directly to the scholarship recipient.
 Scholarships are not transferable to any student other than the recipient.

-- In order to maintain aid eligibility, students receiving any financial aid must maintain satisfactory academic progress, as stated in this catalog.
+- To maintain aid eligibility, students receiving any financial aid must maintain satisfactory academic progress, as stated in this catalog.